 Employees may donate any amount of their own sick leave balance to another employee who is employed by the same employer (same agency.
 Example – UNTHSC employee to UNTHSC employee).
 Recipients may use donated hours in accordance with each campus’s sick leave policy.
 Donated hours cannot be used for retirement credit.
 An employee may not provide or receive remuneration or a gift in exchange for a donation.

 Sick leave donations are not considered job-protected hours.
-Sick leave donations will be considered taxable to the donor unless the recipient has a medical emergency pursuant to Internal Revenue Service (IRS) guidelines.
+Sick leave donations will be considered taxable to the donor unless the recipient has a medical emergency pursuant to Internal Revenue Service (IRS) guidelines and has exhausted all paid leave balances.
 For sick leave donation purposes, a medical emergency is defined as "a major illness or other medical condition that requires a prolonged absence from work, including intermittent absences that are related to the same illness or condition."

 Any donation not qualified under IRS guidelines as a medical emergency will have the cash value of hours included in gross income of the donor and will be treated as wages for employment tax purposes.
 Such wages will be considered a lump-sum payment and subject to up to 25% income tax, Medicare, and applicable social security withholdings.
 Individuals who wish to donate are encouraged to consult a tax advisor.